UNDERGRADUATE SATISFACTORY ACADEMIC PROGRESS

 Criteria for Satisfactory Academic Progress: (resulting from Program Integrity Rules effective July 1, 2011)

 Satisfactory Academic Progress (SAP) requirements are established by federal and state statutes and must be uniformly applied to all applicants for federal or state financial aid programs.
 Effective with the passing of the Program Integrity Rules of July 1, 2011, new regulations to measure satisfactory academic progress have been mandated.
-University of Texas Brownsville and Texas Southmost College will apply these new standards at the conclusion of each payment period to include Fall, Spring and Summer semesters.
+University of Texas Brownsville will apply these new standards at the conclusion of each payment period to include Fall, Spring and Summer semesters.
 Financial Aid SAP is based on the following quantitative measures:

 - Completion Rate: The quantitative measure requires undergraduate students maintain a cumulative completion rate of 70% of the attempted coursework (including developmental, dual enrollment and/or transfer hours accepted by UTB and TSC).
 This percentage is determined by dividing the number of hours completed by the total number of hours attempted.
 Attempted hours are the total number of hours completed plus hours of “W”, “I”, “F” (as well as repeated coursework).

-- Timeframe to Complete Academic Program: This measure limits the number of credit hours attempted in the pursuit of an undergraduate certificate or a degree.
+- Timeframe to Complete Academic Program: This measure limits the number of credit hours attempted in the pursuit of an undergraduate degree.
 The maximum attempted hours are 150% of the credits required to complete the students’ program of study.
 For purposes of obtaining a bachelor’s degree at UTB, the maximum is typically 180 credit hours, including developmental, dual enrollment and/or transfer coursework.
 Students contemplating degree plan changes should consider the ability to complete a new plan with the maximum allowable limits.

 Appeal Process for Suspension Based on Financial Aid Satisfactory Academic Progress (SAP) Standards